Strategic Brief, Decision-Layer Architecture for Agentic AI

 Gate to Phase 03

-Regional FDE leads in place; Agentic Platform reference customers live in NA and EMEA
+Regional FDE leads in place; ALPHA reference clients live in NA and EMEA

 Phase 03, 18 months+